wwymak/mojo-gpu-puzzles/book/src/puzzle_16/puzzle_16.md

    - Name matching the `@compiler.register("softmax")` in our Mojo code
    - Input values passed as a list
    - Output type definition matching the input shape and type
-   - Parameters required by our kernel, including the vector size and data type
+   - Parameters required by our kernel, including the target device, vector size and data type
    - We extract the tensor from the first returned element with `[0].tensor`

 3. **Graph Output Definition**: